 I made it in parallel with the Tiger Tank which I posted separately.
 I built it from May 2008 to August 2008.

-The shape of slacking was difficult since the caterpillar was made of the rubber belt.
+The shape of slacking was difficult since the caterpillar was made of a rubber belt.
 I made them slacken a little by using the instant adhesive for the point.
 The left side is more natural slacking than the right.

 There is no atmosphere of the Imperial Army tank.
-Paint in dark green, red-brown, and yellow ocher, but I should have adjusted more to match Japanese tank color.
+Paint in dark green, red-brown, and yellow ocher, but I should have adjusted more to match the Japanese tank color.
 Maybe one more color I should have used.

 Painting to use masking liquid was a failure.
 First of all, the adhesive power of this liquid is strong and it took much time to peel all the remaining liquid clearly.
 I could not remove all masking liquid, especially near the complex area.